Interlibrary Loan & PALShare

 Interlibrary Loan (ILL) and PALShare are services provided for current Butler University students, staff, faculty, and emeriti faculty to obtain materials not owned by Butler University Libraries from other libraries, or as a last resort, commercial document suppliers.

-PALShare is a loan service between PALNI (Private Academic Library Network of Indiana) libraries, with whom Butler shares its WorldCat Discovery catalog.
-Since items ordered through this service typically will arrive within a few days, the "Request" button in our WorldCat Discovery catalog will route you to a PALShare request if possible.
-If a PALNI copy is available, this is a quicker option than traditional Interlibrary Loan.
+PALShare is a speedy loan service between PALNI (Private Academic Library Network of Indiana) libraries, with whom Butler shares its WorldCat Discovery catalog.
+Since items ordered through this service typically will arrive within a few days, the “Request” button in our WorldCat Discovery catalog will route you to a PALShare request if possible.

 If an item is available through PALShare, simply click the Request button, log on with your Butler University username and password, select a pick-up location, and click Submit.

 - All books ordered through PALShare have a loan period of 60 days